BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Suarez.md

 - Suarez rejects Aquinas' view on a Natursl Law because it is too broad
 - Suarez rejects Vasquez'es view on a Natural Law, because Law does require legislator
 - Natural Law requires that God legislate it
+- God is not obligeted to do anything, because an obligation requires someone to impose that obligation.
+- Suarez does not imply that without an imposed obligation we have no sufficient moral reason for observing the principles of the Natural Law.
+God’s imposition gives us a further reason, but not the only reason, for observing these principles.
+This further reason essentially depends on God’s expressing the will for us to observe these principles, not on our recognizing that God believes we ought to observe them.
+Hence natural law requires more than God’s intellectual affirmation of the principles of natural law.